-13. At 1330 hours on 1 July 1963, Mr. Cryer telephoned Head-quarters to announce that one SRT-7 transmitter had been installed in the ceiling over the bar and telephone in the basement of the safehouse and that the SRR-1 receiver was picking up the trans-missions satisfactorily in Mr. basement.
-The QSC-2 voice-operated relay was also satisfactorily actuating the Ampex tape operated relay was also satisfactorily actuating the Ampex tape.
+safehouse; and that the SRR-1 receiver: was picking up the transmissions satisfactorily in Mr. basement.
+The QSC-2:voiceoperated relay was also satisfactorily actuating the Ampex tape was recorder when conversations began to take place in the safehouse.
 The AC-powered FM transmitter is crystal controlled to operate at a frequency of 157.4 megacycles in the VHF Band.
 Its operating range is supposed to be approximately one mile.